How Not to Look Like an Idiot on Twitter

 2 Don’t be Greedy

-Just because Twitter allows us 140 characters, it doesn’t mean you have to use them all.
+Just because Twitter allows us 280 characters, it doesn’t mean you have to use them all.
 This an old mistake but I still see it being made every day.
 The most effective tweets are short, precisely worded and easy to share.
-I recall reading some research (I don’t remember the source at this moment – if you really want to know tell me and I’ll try and dig it out) which showed that tweets of less than 100 characters are seven times more likely to be retweeted.
+I recall reading some research (I don’t remember the source at this moment) which showed that tweets of less than 100 characters are seven times more likely to be retweeted.
 For business social media users, this is even more important than social users.
-If your clients think you don’t know what your brand is about, they are hardly likely to trust you enough to work with you.
+If your clients think you need to write an essay every time you mention your brand, they are hardly likely to want to work with you.
+Be concise without losing your meaning.
+It’s a skill worth learning.

-If your Twitter account is over 24 hours old, you have no excuse for having an egg as your profile picture.
-It makes you look lazy or unprofessional if you haven’t changed it.
-Customise it as soon as you can, preferably with a human face – who does business with a logo?
-There’s a pretty tired old phrase that we hear all the time; the reason it’s tired is that it’s a basic truth: People buy from people.
+If your Twitter account is over 24 hours old, you have no excuse for having a blank head and shoulders as your profile picture.
+It makes you look lazy or unprofessional.
+Customise your Twitter avatar as soon as you can, preferably with a human face – who does business with a logo?
+It’s okay to include your logo in the background, but put your face in the foreground.
+There’s a pretty tired old phrase that we hear all the time but the reason it’s tired is that it’s a basic truth: People buy from people.

 4 Your Bio Is Not as Funny as You Think